AndrewJVella/Keybird-Password-Manager/README.txt

+-FIRST START UP-
+To download from Github select the zip file "Keybird Inside", click on it, then click "view raw".

+Keybird is stored inside the zip directory (or folder) "Keybird Inside".
+Open the zip, then open Keybrid and click start.bat.
+A dialouge box should pop up, click "Extract all" and save it to the Desktop.
+You will not have to extract it again.
+Open the Keybird directory again and click start.
+At this point, a blue box will appear that reads "Windows Protected Your PC", this is a rightly paranoid security mesasure to protect you from malware.
+I gave you my email and my source code (in src).
+You can decide what to do next.

+If you still want to try Keybird.
+You should click the underlined text "More Info", and then click run.
+A window will open and start running a shell.
+You may see some text for a short time as the app loads.
+Then you will see the main menu.

+You may need to install the Windows Linux Subsystem.
+A section on how to do that is included in this document.

 -WELCOME TO KEYBIRD-
 You need lots of passwords, but making them is tedious.
 Repeating passwords reduces their effectiveness.
 In-browser managers are fine until they lock you out.